 What are some common alternative pathways?

-- Choose a course with a lower ATAR in the same field and transfer.
+- Choose a course in the same field with lower entry requirements and transfer.

 - Get an apprenticeship – you can always go to uni later on to consolidate your skills (plus you can earn some money while you learn).

 - Find a job and gain work experience, preferably in the same field, then apply as a mature-age student.

 Plus, heaps of universities offer their own special internal pathways.
 For example, Macquarie University offer eleven different pathways for admission – that’s right, eleven!
 Here are just a few of them: